Prince George's CountySouthern Maryland Recreational ComplexCedarville State Forest10201 Bee Oak RoadBrandywine, MD 20613

 Equestrian Camping--Campsites are primitive and a bathhouse is located in the center of the equestrian/special events camping loop.
 Equestrian Camping is $23 per night per campsite.
 Please call Cedarville at 301-888-1410 to reserve a campsite during the camping season (April through October).

-Firewood for camping must be purchased onsite.
+Firewood for camping can be purchased on site or you are welcome to gather sticks and limbs on the ground around your site.
 Please do not bring firewood in to the State Forest.
-The Emerald Ash Borer has been confirmed in Southern & Central Maryland.
+The Emerald Ash Borer has been confirmed in Southern and Central Maryland.
 Read the order for further details on the quarantine.
 Please help us keep our Ash trees safe.

 View More Information